Environmental Management

 Reducing life cycle CO2 emissions and realizing a recycling-oriented society throughout the supply chain

-2. Promotion and expansion of sales of in-house products and new products to the eco (SDG) market
+2. Promotion and expansion of sales of company products and new products with high environmental value

 3. In logistics, reduction of CO2 emissions and efficient use of resources